The Space Between: what happens after a leader is appointed?

 Membership of AESC follows a rigorous independent vetting process assessing professional standards, ethics and quality of client work.
 Acceptance recognises the standards and integrity that underpin RSAcademics’ work supporting schools with leadership appointments and strategic decision-making.

 For more than 20 years, RSAcademics has worked exclusively with schools and school groups, combining executive search with consultancy and research to help governing bodies and leadership teams make confident decisions at moments that matter.
-Our work with schools worldwide, giving us a distinctive perspective on leadership, organisational development and the evolving challenges facing schools globally.
+Our work with schools worldwide, gives us a distinctive perspective on leadership, organisational development and the evolving challenges facing schools globally.

 Clare Mahon, Managing Director for Europe, Middle East & Africa, at AESC said: